mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_order_returns

-<p>Returns a list of your order returns.
-The returns are returned sorted by creation date, with the most recently created return appearing first.</p>
+Returns a list of your order returns.
+The returns are returned sorted by creation date, with the most recently created return appearing first.

 <details><summary>Parameters</summary>